andrewrgarcia/XRDpy/README.md

 * Calculates interplanar spacing

-* If your a b c lattice parameters are known, can be used to find the Miller indices of your XRD data at a certain 2-theta peak
+* ~~If your a b c lattice parameters are known, can be used to find the Miller indices of your XRD data at a certain 2-theta peak~~

+* Adding capabilities to determine hkl indices and lattice parameters for powder patterns - in progress

 ## LICENSE file excerpt -see: LICENSE file in this repository-